I'll introduce some useful FuelPHP functions that I know only I've used before!

 $test = "Not afraid of rain,\n not afraid of wind,\n not afraid of snow or summer heat,\n I have a strong body,\n I have no desires,\n I never get angry,\n I'm always smiling quietly,\n I eat four cups of brown rice,\n miso paste, and a few vegetables a day,\n I listen carefully, understand, and never forget what's going on,\n without putting my mind to it."; // Excerpt from Aozora Bunko (http://www.aozora.gr.jp/cards/000081/files/45630_23908.html) echo Str::truncate($test, 10); // The result is // 'Not afraid of rain, // not afraid of wind...'

-It seems that line breaks are also counted as one character.
+It seems that newline characters are also counted as one character.

-FuelPHP's Str class is designed with multibyte characters in mind, so it can be used with confidence.
+FuelPHP's Str class is designed with multibyte characters in mind, so you can use it with relative confidence.

 That's all